 In this series, I examine inventory using a simple rule of thumb: Inventory increases ought to roughly parallel revenue increases.
 If inventory bloats more quickly than sales grow, this might be a sign that expected sales haven't materialized.

-Is the current inventory situation at ADTRAN (NAS: ADTN) out of line?
+Is the current inventory situation at Arris Group (NAS: ARRS) out of line?
 To figure that out, start by comparing the company's figures to those from peers and competitors:

-How is ADTRAN doing by this quick checkup?
-At first glance, OK, it seems.
-Trailing-12-month revenue increased 25.3%, and inventory increased 24.8%.
-Over the sequential quarterly period, the trend looks healthy.
-Revenue grew 4.3%, and inventory grew 0.7%.
+How is Arris Group doing by this quick checkup?
+At first glance, not so great.
+Trailing-12-month revenue decreased 4.4%, and inventory increased 43.4%.
+Over the sequential quarterly period, the trend looks OK but not great.
+Revenue dropped 0.6%, and inventory grew 6.8%.

 A company ramping up for increased demand may increase raw materials and work-in-progress inventory at a faster rate when it expects robust future growth.
 As such, we might consider oversized growth in those categories to offer a clue to a brighter future, and a clue that most other investors will miss.
 We call it "positive inventory divergence."